Abril Padron

 What training is required to offer the program?

-Organizations receive a structured training that reviews the curriculum, session flow, and implementation process.
-Training typically takes approximately 5–6 hours and can be completed in one day or divided into shorter sessions.
+Organizations receive a structured 3-hour foundational training that reviews the curriculum, session flow, implementation process, and includes hands-on practice delivering each skill.
+Training can be completed in a single session and is available in person or virtually.

 Copyright © 2026.
-Abril Padron Coaching.
+Building Blocks for Better Behavior LLC.
 All Rights Reserved